All about the different types of uterus

 What is the normal shape of the uterus?

-Women most often have an anteverted (forward tilted) uterus.
-However, some women may have a retroverted uterus (tilted backwards).
+Most women have an anteverted uterus (tilted forward).
+Some, however, have a retroverted uterus (tilted backwards).
 Both forms are perfectly normal.

 Is it serious to have a small uterus?

-It depends on the degree of uterine hypoplasia.
-If the uterus is no larger than 4 cm, it leads to a lack of menstruation and infertility.
-On the other hand, if it measures 5 cm, a pregnancy is possible.
-However, it will have to be carefully monitored, as it is considered to be high risk.
+It all depends on the degree of uterine hypoplasia.
+If the uterus measures no more than 4 cm, it leads to missed periods and infertility.
+On the other hand, if it measures 5 cm, pregnancy is quite possible.
+However, it must be carefully monitored, as it is considered a high-risk condition.

-If you suffer from amenorrhea, if your periods are very painful or if you are unable to get pregnant, consult your gynecologist or midwife without delay in order to have your uterus examined.
+If you're suffering from amenorrhea, your periods are very painful or you're unable to get pregnant, consult your gynecologist or midwife without delay to have your uterus examined.